VPNclient/VPNclient-app-orange/README.md

 | `ENABLE_LOGGING` | Enable logging | No | true |
 | `ENABLE_ANALYTICS` | Enable analytics | No | false |

-*Note: If no subscription URLs are provided, the Telegram bot becomes mandatory for onboarding.
+*Note: If no subscription URLs are provided, onboarding becomes mandatory and the Telegram bot is required.

 ### 5. Security Notes